Heaton Mersey: History

+St John's church.
+Its broach spire was removed around 1990.

 The settlement of Heaton Mersey is rooted in the local industry which developed in the late 18th and 19th centuries.
 Prior to this, the area was agricultural, with small hamlets along the route between Stockport and Didsbury.

 Three of these hamlets, Grundy Hill, Top O' Th' Bank, and Parrs Fold eventually formed modern Heaton Mersey.

 The main industrial change for the Heaton Mersey area was the development of the Upper and Lower Bleachworks.
 The first works were built by the industrialist Samuel Oldknow, and his brother, on the north bank of the River Mersey in 1785.
 Oldknow's influence had already been felt in other areas of Stockport, best known for industrial and canal building activities in Marple and Mellor.

 Activities at the Bleachworks included the bleaching, dyeing and printing of cloth.
 The lower works had a five-storey spinning mill and extensive weaving shed, in addition to the bleachcroft and reservoirs to the east of the site.
 The upper works were built soon after the textile recession of 1793.
 The sites passed into the hands of several further owners after Oldknow.

 Some housing was built as a consequence of the industry, such as the Barracks Square dwellings, where many young apprentices inhabited.
 Much of the housing has however since been demolished.

 A number of villas were built beyond the main industrial village, and by the 1830s, Heaton Mersey was becoming a fashionable suburb among the industrial elite.
 Local churches opened in the 1840s and 1850s, the population grew significantly between the 1850s and 1880s, and the railway line from Tiviot Dale in Stockport extended out to Heaton Mersey and beyond into other southern Manchester suburbs (see below).

 The railway station was demolished, as well as the Bleachworks themselves.